UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/mohamad_mario.sakka/index.md

 ## Architecture

-* The application on the laptop will act as a client, which will connect to the WIFI network hosted on the RP Pico W, and it will send commands to it through TCP to ensure reliable communication between the two.
+* The application on the laptop will act as a server, the RP Pico W will establish a connection with it, and it will exchange data with it via TCP to ensure reliable communication between the two.
 This app will be written in *Python* using the *Custom Tkinter & Socket* modules and it will be converted into an executable.
-The RP PICO W will come with a preset network name & password.
+The RP PICO W will connect to a network with preset name & password which must be hosted by the laptop.

-* The physical UI (buttons & LCD) will be used to start the server, increase or decrease fan speed, power on or off the setup, with all necessary info being displayed on the LCD.
+* The physical UI (buttons & LCD) will be used to establish the connection, increase or decrease fan speed, power on or off the setup, with all necessary info being displayed on the LCD.

 ![example](MA_project_architecture.png)